CEUR-WS.org

 As this technology is in current development, we plan to continuously review this policy in the upcoming months.

-This policy section is partly inspired by the “ACL 2023 Policy on AI Writing Assistance” available here.
+This policy section is partly inspired by the “ACL 2023 Policy on AI Writing Assistance” available here, and "ACM Policy on Authorship" available here.

 Related documents: